-Students are under the supervision of school personnel at home and away events regardless of whether they travel to the event with school personnel or not must remain on Eupora side of the event.
+Students are under the supervision of school personnel at home and away events, regardless of whether they travel to the event with school personnel or not, must remain on the East Webster side of the event.
 Students may be held accountable for things that happen while attending other contests not involving Webster County Schools.